terramate-io/terramate-docs/cloud/alerts/index.md

 ## Integrating Alerts with Slack

-To integrate alerts with your Slack workspace, [install the Slack App](../integrations/slack.md).
-Once installed, the Slack App will send notifications for all newly created and updated alerts to all assigned users.
+To integrate alerts with your Slack workspace, [install the Terramate App for Slack](../integrations/slack.md).
+Once installed, the
+App for Slack will send notifications for all newly created and updated alerts to all assigned users.
 Users will be able to open alerts and affected stacks directly from Slack.

 ![Slack alert notification](../assets/alerts/slack-notification.png)